 Marvel’s expansive cinematic franchise is always building toward one, giant event.
 First, it was the first Avengers movie in 2012.
 Next up was the 2015 sequel, Age of Ultron.
 In 2016, we saw our heroes at odds with each other in Captain America: Civil War.
-The next major movie, Avengers: Infinity War, is set to premiere in May.
-It follows the “Avengers movie every 3 years” timeline established with Ultron, and leaves a whole lot time in between.
+The next major movie, Avengers: Infinity War, is set to premiere this month.
+It follows the “Avengers movie every 3 years” timeline established with Age of Ultron, and leaves a whole lot time in between.
 In that time, we’re left to speculate about what’s to come.

-Infinity War may be a month away, but we still know a surprisingly large amount of the details.
+We’ve learned a lot about the film in the time leading up to its release.
 All this is largely a product of Marvel setting the two-part Avengers saga up for the better part of the last decade.
 We’ve seen end-credit teases in every MCU movie, many of which provided us with small puzzle pieces that make up the full visage of Infinity War.
 Combine that with various rumors, interviews, and leaked photos, and we have a pretty good idea of what to expect.

 1. Joe and Anthony Russo directed

 Joss Whedon officially made his exit from the MCU following Avengers: Age of Ultron, carving out a larger role for the minds behind The Winter Soldier and Civil War: Joe and Anthony Russo.
 The Russo brothers have a resume that includes comedies like Community and Arrested Development, having proved their superhero mettle with the last Captain America movie.
-They’ll assume Whedon’s throne for Infinity War, leaving the franchise in capable creative hands.
+They assumed Whedon’s throne for Infinity War, leaving the franchise in capable creative hands.

-Though the plan was initially to have the third and fourth Avengers films share a title, Marvel has officially confirmed that Infinity War will be a one-part story, with the second Avengers movie releasing a year later without an official title yet.
+Though the plan was initially to have the third and fourth Avengers films share a title, Marvel later confirmed that Infinity War is a one-part story, with the second Avengers movie releasing a year later without an official title yet.

 2. Infinity War will feature an estimated 67 characters